Hound Dog (song): Elvis Presley's version (1956)

+Elvis Presley’s version owed more to Freddie Bell and the Bellboys' significantly reworked "Hound Dog”, which he had encountered at the Sands in 1956 during his first Vegas appearances.

+According to Lieber and Stroller, Elvis was familiar with Thornton’s version, and along with Presley guitarist Scotty Moore and drummer D. J. Fontana, they confirmed that the Freddie Bell version was the model used.

+Presley first performed "Hound Dog" in Vegas. in a slowed down burlesque much like Freddie Bell had done, including hip gyrations.
+Weeks later in Memphis Elvis made “Hound Dog” his closing number, and it remained as such until the later 1960s.

-Just weeks after they had seen Bell and the Bellboys perform, "Hound Dog" became Elvis and Scotty and Bill's closing number for the first time on May 15, 1956, at Ellis Auditorium in Memphis, during the Memphis Cotton Festival before an audience of 7,000.
-The song remained his standard closer until the late 1960s.
-By the spring of 1956, Presley was fast becoming a national phenomenon and teenagers came to his concerts in unprecedented numbers, with the enthusiastic reaction – particularly to "Hound Dog" – causing riots at some performances.
-Presley researcher Guillermo F. Perez-Argüello contends that:
+By the spring of 1956, Presley drew teenagers to his concerts in unprecedented numbers, with the enthusiastic reaction – particularly to "Hound Dog" – causing riots at some performances.
+Presley researcher Guillermo F. Perez-Argüello says:

 Whatever Presley got from hearing Freddy Bell's version, which was sometime in April of 1956, lasted a couple of months only.
 In fact he sang it 21 times, live, at concerts and on television, using Bell's vocal arrangement but which also included his own blues version, at half speed, and only at the end, until he recorded it with what was undeniably, his own arrangement based not just on Scotty Moore's tremendously modern guitar work but his own rage and disgust at what had taken place the night before, at Steve Allen's Tonight Show, when he was forced to sing the song to a basset hound, and dressed in tails while simultaneously facing an audience of 40 million.
 And once he recorded it, it was his version which he chose to deliver, although by the end of 1956, he'd added inflections from the Thornton version as well.